Current Level: Orange (Visitors Very Restricted)

 - Care Partners (Visitors): Care partners are the friends and family who provide support and with whom the patient has a significant relationship.
 Care partners are defined by the patient or, in the case of minors or those without decision making capacity, by their surrogates.

-- Designated Support Persons: A designated support person is a care partner who is specifically designated by the patient to be physically present at the hospital to support the patient.
+- Designated Support Persons: A designated support person is a care partner who is specifically chosen by the patient to be physically present at the hospital to support the patient.
 A Designated Support Person is not limited to patients with disabilities.
 This person may be a friend, family member, personal care assistant or disability service provider, and may or may not be legally authorized to make decisions for the patient.
-During the COVID Pandemic Response, up to two individuals may be identified as designated support persons and will not change without extenuating circumstances.
+The patient may change the Designated Support Person throughout their stay.
 Designated support persons are a subset of all care partners that may visit the patient.